-Bring your children to the ramp entrance between 9.15am and 9.30am and take to class.
+Bring your children to school between 9.15am and 9.30am, at which time we will have a soft start for all our children going into class.
 Our teaching staff and members of the Senior Leadership Team will be on hand to support any first day nerves or issues (for adults and children alike!).

-Children will be dismissed by their teachers at 3.00pm from their classroom exits at the front of the school, so that they can get use to the routines of school life from the outset.
+Children will be dismissed by their teachers at 3.00pm from their classroom exits at the front of the school, so that they can get used to the routines of school life from the outset.